7 - 8 month old baby feeding schedule: Food chart, formula & breastmilk

 Tip #2: Explore flavors and textures

 Babies at this age really are more open to exploring a wide variety of flavors and textures.
 So, as much as you are able, introduce them to new foods and foods prepared in different ways.
-Allow them to explore foods with their hands and remember they may not “like” a food the first time or two they try it.

 Formula and breast milk are still the main sources of nutrition for your baby even though they are beginning to eat more solid foods.
 Continue to feed formula and breast milk first to ensure your baby is meeting their nutritional needs.
-Try to time solid meals at least 30 to 60 minutes after a liquid feed to optimize your baby’s hunger.

 Tip #4: Enjoy eating together

 Start the habit of eating together early!
 Your baby will learn a lot by watching you eat, including table manners and how to eat with utensils.
 They will also want to eat what you're eating so it’s the perfect time to model healthy eating habits.
-Do your best to eliminate distractions (turn off the TV, put away phones and toys) to help your baby focus on learning to eat.

-Tip #5: It’s okay to be messy
+Tip #5: It’s OK to be messy

 Feeding a baby tends to get messy — sometimes really messy!
 It can be hard to embrace the mess, who wants one more thing to clean?
 But exploring food with their hands is one way babies learn.
-If you let your little one get messy when feeding, they are more likely to try foods and are less likely to have feeding challenges as they get older.

 Night feedings at 7 to 8 month olds